A palo seco

 Bamberas

 Andalucian folk song of medieval tradition which may be Celtic in origin.
-The name is taken from the words Bamba (swing: noun), Bambolear
+The name is taken from the words

-(swinging) and Bamboleo (to swing).
-This is one of the more obscure flamenco song forms.
-The words Bambera (singular) and Bamberas (plural)
+Bamba (swing: noun), Bambolear (swinging) and Bamboleo (to swing).
+This is one of the more obscure flamenco

-are commonly interchangable and mean exactly the same thing.
+song forms.
+The words Bambera (singular) and Bamberas (plural) are commonly interchangable and mean exactly the

 Boca